-If you want to experience the place where most of the locals in Darjeeling come for shopping and marketing, then try out the lower market area known as the Chowk Bazaar.
+If you want to experience a marketplace where most of the locals in Darjeeling come for shopping and marketing, then try out the lower market area known as the Chowk Bazaar.
 Chowk means a junction and Bazaar is a market in local language.

 This place is always jam packed with shoppers and vendors.
 Being on the main Hill Cart Road where the main taxi, jeep and bus stands are also located, the place is also extremely busy with passing motor traffic.
 This is where the real bargains take place in Darjeeling.

 Also known as the Lower Bazaar, Chowk Bazaar is a flat land area measuring some three to four blocks of a city and located at a lower level.
-There are roads that go down from the Chowrasta Mall towards the market area.
-If you walk down, it'll take some 15 minutes.
+There are roads (including Ladenla road) that go down to the market area.
+If you walk down from Chowrasta (Mall) area, it'll take around 12-15 minutes.